Invite us to run a workshop

 Our sessions enable participants to:

-- Go from feeling like economics is just for experts, to feeling more confident with the economics that’s part of all our lives
+- Go from feeling like economics is just for experts, to feeling more confident with the economics at the root of social problems

 - Understand the most important problems and debates in economics, and the different ways of thinking about them